tins57/iot-devkit/README.md

 Once compilation is finished, you will find the executable in the `MXChip/AZ3166/build/app` folder.
 The default filename is `mxchip_threadx.bin`.
 Just copy that file to the virtual drive and the AZ3166's boot loader will reset the board and execute your code.
 There is also a deploy script in the `MXChip/AZ3166/scripts` folder.

 You can use any terminal application to connect to the serial port and monitor your application's output.
-Personally, I use Tera Term, which you can install using `winget`.
+Personally, we use Tera Term, which you can install using `winget`.
 Just make sure you set the baud rate to **115,200**.
+On MacOS, we used [SerialTools](https://apps.apple.com/de/app/serialtools/id611021963?mt=12) which you can install via the Mac App Store.

 If you deployed this application without any changes, you will get the following output in your terminal: